 Field-hunting tip

-Look in hydrothermal veins in tin deposits country — that is the host setting where herzenbergite typically forms.
+Look in hydrothermal veins in tin deposits country, the host setting where herzenbergite typically forms.
 If you start seeing cassiterite, stannite, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a massive, lamellar, or platy aggregates habit, so train your eye for that shape before scanning the outcrop.